Table of Contents

 Practical Tips for Perfect Blackened Grilled Chicken

-Here are some tried-and-true tips to help you achieve restaurant-quality blackened grilled chicken at home:
+Here are some tried-and-true tips to help you achieve restaurant-quality blackened grilled chicken at home, with special attention to food safety:

 - Apply the spice mix generously: Don't be shy—this is where the magic happens.
 A thick layer of seasoning will give you that signature blackened look.